 During her college years, Karen went somewhere new every summer.
 She worked in a variety of field research jobs for the Idaho Department of Fish and Game as well as the National Park Service.

 Karen feels very blessed to call the Middle Fork of the Clearwater River her home.
 She spends her time with her family doing everything that being a mother entails such as helping in her children's classrooms and with their various 4H pursuits, as well as fishing, hunting, rafting, and gardening.
 She’s married to our General Manager and hunting guide Jeremi.
-When time allows, the two of them enjoy a date night of archery deer hunting or grouse hunting.
+When time allows, the two of them enjoy a date of steelhead fishing, archery deer, elk, or grouse hunting.

 Karen and Jeremi have two beautiful daughters, Sadie and Eva Mae.
 Their farm is home to a kennel of working dogs including 3 in home GSP's and 3 hounds, a herd of goats, pigs, rabbits, 3 horses and a retired Flying B Ranch mule.